Tartu – European Capital of Culture 2024

 Getting to Tartu

-Most visitors reach Tartu via Tallinn, from where more than 30 express buses make the 2.5-hour journey each day.
+Most visitors reach Tartu via Tallinn, from where a few express buses make the 2.5-hour journey each day.
 Most bus lines pick up passengers at the Tallinn Airport en route to Tartu.
 See www.tpilet.ee for schedules and online ticket purchase.
 Buses arrive at the central Tartu Bus Station, which is within walking distance of most major conference centres and hotels.
 Trains from Tallinn’s Balti Jaam station near Old Town offer a more roomy way to reach to Tartu, making the 2-hour journey about nine times per day.
 A taxi from the train station to the centre of Tartu will cost around €5.